Get 20% off merchandise.

 The lack of pretentiousness translates to the tasting room as well.
 Will enjoys the educational aspect of sharing what he knows.
 “I like people to ask questions,” he says.
 “I encourage people to come visit us.
 We’re just regular people trying to sell wine to regular people.”

-The tasting room is open seven days a week from 10 am – 7 pm., though wine cannot be served until noon.
+The tasting room is open Mon – Sat from 10 am – 7 pm.